 These croissants are not your average grocery store croissants, they bake up large with a crispy, flaky outside, and tender layered inside.

 Yes!
-I think that the Wildgrain Box is worth it if you value high-quality products made with clean ingredients without high fructose corn syrup, preservatives, emulsifiers, and additives.
+I think that the Wildgrain Bread Subscription Box is worth it if you value high-quality products made with clean ingredients without high fructose corn syrup, preservatives, emulsifiers, and additives.

 If you don’t care about quality and are only looking for the cheapest bread, pasta, and pastries then Wildgrain is not for you.